 COVID-19 Vaccines Print Page

-Note: this information is based on knowledge available at this moment in time (Last updated January 21, 2020); data about the effectiveness and safety of available vaccines will continuously be updated.
+Note: this information is based on knowledge available at this moment in time (Last updated March 29, 2021 to reflect eligibility for vaccine for those with rheumatic disease… please scroll to the bottom); data about the effectiveness and safety of available vaccines will continuously be updated.
 Check back here for updated information as it becomes available.
 For more information about COVID-19 in general and arthritis, click here.

-The mRNA vaccines are ~95% effective in preventing COVID-19 infection.
+The available vaccines are highly effective in preventing COVID-19 infection, and in particular severe COVID-19 requiring hospitalization.
 Although there is no data proving their effectiveness in patients with rheumatic diseases, these vaccines can be used safely in patients with rheumatic diseases as well as patients receiving drugs that influence the immune system.

 Which COVID-19 vaccines are available?